CURE Training Institute

 Each awarded team will receive the following:

-- Preference will be given to teams with at least one permanent instructor who intends to continue teaching at the University of Arizona or an Arizona community college.
+• Preference will be given to teams with at least one permanent instructor who intends to continue teaching at the University of Arizona or an Arizona tribal or community college.

 The CURE Training Institute’s Leadership Team and Selection Committee:

-- Kimberly Sierra-Cajas, Director of Undergraduate Research & Inquiry, Office of Societal Impact / RII
+• Kimberly J. Sierra, Director of Undergraduate Research & Inquiry, Office of Societal Impact within RII

-- Jen Fields, Director, Office of Societal Impact / RII
+• Jen Fields, Director of Office of Societal Impact within RII

-- Jim Hunt, Assistant Dean, Career and Academic Services, College of Agriculture and Life Sciences
+• Jim Hunt, Assistant Dean, Career and Academic Services, College of Agriculture, Life, and Environmental Sciences

-- Zelieann Craig, Assistant Dean for Research, College of Agriculture and Life Sciences
+• Zelieann Craig, Assistant Dean for Research, BIO5 Institute

-- AFTER: Teach the CURE course, utilize an evaluation tool suggested by the evaluation team for course participants, allow the evaluation team to observe a course session, participate in two interviews with the evaluator, and attend office hours with Dr. Brownell for feedback on CURE design and final syllabus.
+• AFTER: Teach the CURE course, utilize an evaluation tool suggested by the evaluation team for course participants, allow the evaluation team to observe a course session, and participate in two interviews with the evaluator.

 To complete the application process, you will need to prepare your responses to the application questions ahead of time and secure the appropriate signatures on the required forms.
 A description of the application process is below. *Reminder: the primary target audience for the CURE must be first and second year students.